 The people of the Netherlands gave the carillon to the people of the United States to thank America for liberating the Netherlands during World War II and helping rebuild the Dutch economy through the Marshall Plan.

 The carillon and its 50 bells symbolize the friendship between the two nations, which share a common history and values, including a dedication to democracy, entrepreneurship, and the freedom of speech and religion.

 Queen Juliana visited the United States in 1952 and gave President Truman a token of the carillon that would soon be built.

-The Carillon was last restored in the mid-1990s, but time has taken its toll.
-So the National Park Service and the Royal Netherlands Embassy have teamed up with the Netherland-America Foundation and corporate donors to restore and upgrade the Netherlands Carillon.
+The carillon was last restored in the mid-1990s, but time has taken its toll.
+So the National Park Service and the Royal Netherlands Embassy teamed up with the Netherland-America Foundation and corporate donors to restore and upgrade the Netherlands Carillon.

-The project will begin on October 21, 2019, with a ceremony on the grounds.
-The tower will be rebuilt on site while the bells will be taken back to the Netherlands for repairs.
+The project began October 21, 2019, with a ceremony on the grounds.
+The tower will be rebuilt on site while the bells were taken back to the Netherlands for repairs and tuning.
 Three bells will also be added, raising the instrument’s status to a “grand carillon.”

 Ambassador André Haspels inspected the progress of the extensive bell restoration at Royal Eijsbouts on February 3.
 Read more about his visit.